 Author: Katharina Healing

-The Gen-Z, the generation born around 1997 - 2012, is currently in a state of change: be it a degree, internship, study or a new job.
-But now the corona crisis is coming and throwing the plans of an entire generation out of hand.
-In addition to the normal madness of adolescence and the latest challenges posed by the corona virus, the generation is also of great economic importance.
+Gen-Z, the generation born around XNUMX - XNUMX, is currently in a state of upheaval: whether it's graduation, an internship, university studies or a new job.
+But now comes the Corona Crisis and throws the plans of an entire generation off course.
+Apart from the normal madness of adolescence and the latest challenges posed by the Corona virus, the generation is also of great economic importance.

 The needs of Gen Z are reforming the luxury market

-The generation is already making up a large part of the global consumer market.
-According to a report by McKinsey Gen Z should represent 2020% of all global consumers in 40.
+Currently, the generation already makes up a large part of the global consumer market.
+According to a McKinsey report, Gen Z will represent XNUMX% of all global consumers in XNUMX.
 They also place new demands on high-end brands.
-During the pandemic, brands should also support people in a cooperative and transparent manner.
-How should that work?
+During the pandemic, brands should also be cooperative as well as transparent in supporting people.
+How is this supposed to work?

 Social values, transparency and the creativity of Gen Z for success despite the crisis

-Surveys among Generation Z consumers suggest that companies must respond to the crisis by using their community and supporting their employees without acting opportunistically.
-Interactive campaigns and collaborations can promote connections to Gen Z customers who fear missing out on important life events.
-Since young people are natural digital creators, brands can work with Gen Z consumers to create inspiring new content.
+Surveys of Generation Z consumers suggest that companies need to respond to the crisis by leveraging their community as well as supporting their employees without acting opportunistically.
+Interactive campaigns as well as collaborations can foster connections with Gen Z customers who fear missing out on important life events.
+Because young people are natural digital creators, brands can therefore work with Gen Z consumers during this time to create inspiring new content.

-How companies react can thus determine their relationship with this important consumer group in the long term.
-To get in touch with Gen Z customers now, brands should use social media activations and marketing campaigns.
-Authenticity and financial and moral support are important.
-For example, public commitments to support disadvantaged communities are perceived as positive and can be seen as a guarantee of success for Gen Z's sympathy.
+How companies respond can thus permanently define their relationship with this important consumer group.
+To engage with Gen Z consumers now, brands should therefore leverage social media activations and marketing campaigns.
+Authenticity and financial as well as moral support are important here.
+For example, public commitments to support disadvantaged communities are perceived as positive and can be understood as a guarantee of success for Gen Z sympathy.